cancerberoSgx/js-indentator/README.md

 js-indentator
 =============

+This project born as a javascript indentation tool based on esprima JavaScript parser.
+Now it is a set of example tools in an unified simple format that perform some task over some javascript code input, for example not only indenting but also extracting information, code prettifying, etc.

+This project can be usefull for those that need to easily define javascript-sourcecode-analizying tools like mentioned.

-A javascript indentation tool based on esprima JavaScript parser that can be run on the browser and on the desktop using nodejs.
+It can be run on the browser and on the desktop using nodejs.

+Since it is based on esprima javascript parser, the javascript source code is accessed throu an AST (abstract syntax tree) API.
+For xample, the javascript code

+	function(a){return 1;}

+is decomposed on a root object "FunctionDeclaration" that contains other object attributes like "a list os parameters" and a "Block of code", which itself contains a "block", which itself contains  "return statement", which itself contains "the expression 1*1", and so on.

+So this AST way mean that any JavaScript code is decomposed in a tree of conceptual objects, which branches are complex language objects like "a function" and which leaf are very atomic/simple concepts, like a number.

 Online Demo
 =============